Designing Discontinuities: Quantizer Design

-To achieve our goal of having optimal partitions of the human population, we consider $K$ to be the number of time zones that imposes the coordination requirement of clocks and solar time.
-We consider the value $r_i$ as the circadian rhythm effect to adjust the clock time to match the sun, and the value $b_{i}$ to be the wellbeing return at a quantization region/time zone region.
+To achieve our goal of having optimal partitions of the human population, we measure the effect of a given time zone border position on the rest of the longitude lines.
+Let $\mathcal{D}(b_j, b_i^{(k)})$ be a function that measures the distortion on the population (at longitude line $b_j$) being at the eastern side of the time zone border $b_i^{(k)}$.
+Similarly, let $\mathcal{D}(b_j, r_i^{(k)})$ be the distortion from the circadian mismatch, such that the population at longitude line $b_j$ are distant from the middle of the region.
+Therefore, we aim to minimize the distortion brought by the eastern edge effect $\mathcal{D}(b_j, b_i^{(k)})$ and the circadian rhythm effect $\mathcal{D}(b_j, r_i^{(k)})$ for the population at $b_j$ having $b_i^{(k)}$ to be their time zone border.
 We approach the problem in three formulations of increasing intricacy, (a)--(c).

-\paragraph{Prime Meridian Choice} First, we choose the point $i^{\ast}$, as the reference Prime Meridian with the minimum distortion in wellbeing returns, $b_i^{\ast}$, across longitude lines as follows:
+\paragraph{Prime Meridian Choice} The first optimization is that we search for a longitude line $b_i^{(k^o)}$ that acts as the reference time zone border for other borders.
+That reference time zone border $b_i^{(k^o)}$ minimizes the average distortion $\mathcal{D}(\cdot)$ for all other longitude lines.
+A direct optimization is to fix $K=24$ and fix the quantizer to be uniform-sized such that regions are of size $720/24 = 30$, for $720$ longitude lines.
+Therefore, the objective is to minimize the distortion of the eastern edge effect

-\paragraph{Timezone Choice} Given that the Earth is divided into 24 regions, each belonging to a time zone, we set $K=24$ to find the optimal partitions.
-For each partition $k \in K$, we find the minimum effect of sunrise $r_i^{\ast}$ and the minimum circadian distortion $b_i^{\ast}$ at a given longitude line $i^{\ast} \in [0,N]$.
-We allow partition sizes to be non-uniform,
+\paragraph{Time Zone Boundaries Choice} In the second optimization, we allow regions to be of non-uniform size and search for the optimal boundaries of each time zone region.
+Given that the Earth is to be divided into 24 regions, for each time zone, we set $K=24$ and find the optimal $K$ partitions.
+For each $k\in K$, we find the time zone border $b_i^{(k)}$ and the corresponding representation point $r_{i^{\prime}}^{(k)}$ that minimize the distortion at longitude lines in partition $\mathcal{B}_{k}$.
+Therefore, the objective is to find the set of optimal $K$ time zone borders, $\{b^{(1)}_i,\dots, b^{(K)}_{i^{\prime}}\}$, and their corresponding representation (middle) points $\{r^{(0)}_n,\dots, r^{(K-1)}_{n^{\prime}}\}$.

-\paragraph{Numbers and Boundaries of Time Zones} Here, we make the number of time zones $K$ open to optimization and eventually find the boundaries for each time zone $k$ that best minimizes the effects across longitude lines.
+where $i, i^{\prime}, j, n, n^{\prime} \in [0, N]$.
+The quantity $\lambda$ is meant to reflect the causal impact of current timezone borders on wellbeing.
+Therefore, the effect estimated, $\beta_1$ in \eqref{eq:rd}, from the current time zone borders on wellbeing is substituted by $\lambda$ within the quantization formulation.

-The quantity $\eta$ is meant to balance wellbeing gain against circadian rhythm loss, which is taken from the effect on population wellbeing under the standard time zone borders.
-We measure the effect size on wellbeing conditioning on the distance to the time zone border using regression discontinuity.
+\paragraph{Numbers and Boundaries of Time Zones} The last formulation makes $K$ open to optimization to find the optimal number of time zone borders, given the constraints on the partition boundaries and representation points.
+There is a cost associated with more time zones, weighted by $\eta$, since that can make global coordination more difficult (indeed the initial motivation for standard time zones was to facilitate coordination).